kurtosis-tech/kurtosis/docs/docs/guides/how-to-parameterize-cassandra.md

 Parameterize your Cassandra cluster
 ----------------------------------

-One of Kurtosis’s most powerful features is the out-of-the-box ability to parameterize environment definitions with very little overhead.
-This can be incredibly useful for developers who want to run different tests or scenarios against various configurations of their environment, without the burden of editing their Bash scripts or `docker-compose.yml` files repeatedly to modify the setup each time.
+Kurtosis enables users to parameterize environment definitions out-of-the-box.
+If you need to run tests against multiple different configurations of your environment, you'll be to do so without needing maintain different Bash scripts or `docker-compose.yml` files per test.

-We will parameterize our Cassandra cluster environment definition by adding only 2 lines of code to our `main.star` Starlark file.
+You can parameterize our Cassandra cluster environment definition by adding 2 lines of code to your `main.star` Starlark file.

 Let’s add in those extra lines now.

-In your `main.star` file, add in the following lines in the code block that describes the `plan` object:
+In your `main.star` file, add the following lines in the code block that describes the `plan` object:

 ```python
 def run(plan, args):